oamaok/libezpp/README.md

 ## Testing

 The test beatmap dataset is stored using [Git Large File Storage](https://git-lfs.github.com/).
-Download and extract the test beatmap dataset by running (this only needs to be done once):
+Download and extract the test beatmap dataset by running the following command (this only needs to be done once):
 ```
 yarn extract-test-data
 ```
-Or alternatively run the commands individually:
+Or alternatively run the script's commands individually:
 ```
 git lfs pull
 cd test/data/